 Director of the Martin Luther King Jr. College of Pastoral Leadership Martin Luther King Jr. International Chapel

-Implications for the Middle East in the Advent of the Iranian Nuclear Deal and the Russian Military Intervention in Syria
+Topic: Implications for the Middle East in the Advent of the Iranian Nuclear Deal and the Russian Military Intervention in Syria Location: ?

-Breakfast Speaker: Mark T. Kimmitt, 16th Assistant Secretary of State for Political-Military Affairs, Deputy Assistant Secretary of Defense for Middle East, both serving under the George W. Bush Administration.
+Breakfast with Mark T. Kimmitt, 16th Assistant Secretary of State for Political-Military Affairs, Deputy Assistant Secretary of Defense for the Middle East, both serving under the George W. Bush Administration.
 Retired Brigadier General, U.S. Army

 The Health of the Military to Military Relationship

 Advice to the next president - must be candid about our foreign policy, especially in the Middle East